bmayroseEGS/private-registry-elastic-deployment/epr_deployment/COLLECT-ALL-README.md

 ## Overview

 `collect-all.sh` is an enhanced version of `collect-images.sh` that collects **both**:
-1. Container images (Elasticsearch, Kibana, etc.)
+1. Container images (Elasticsearch, Kibana, Logstash, etc.)
 2. k3s components (for Kubernetes installation)

 This is the **recommended script** for complete air-gapped deployments.

+**Can be re-run multiple times** to add more container images to your collection without re-downloading existing images.

 ## What It Collects